Dosage Form: tablet

 Pregnancy: In some cases doctors may prescribe Minoxidil for women who are pregnant or who are planning to have children.
 However, its safe use in pregnancy has not been established.
 Laboratory animals had a reduced ability to become pregnant and a reduced survival of offspring while taking Minoxidil.
 If you are pregnant or are planning to become pregnant, be sure to tell your doctor.

 Usually, your doctor will prescribe two other medicines along with Minoxidil.
-These will help lower blood pressure and will help prevent undesired effects of Minoxidil.
+These will help lower blood pressure and will help prevent undesired effect of Minoxidil.

 Often, when a medicine like Minoxidil lowers blood pressure, your body tries to return the blood pressure to the original higher level.
 It does this by holding on to water and salt (so there will be more fluid to pump) and by making your heart beat faster.
 To prevent this, your doctor will usually prescribe a water tablet to remove the extra salt and water from your body (a diuretic: dye-u-RET-tic) and another medicine to slow your heart beat.